TanStack/router/docs/guide/search-params.md

 ## Search Params, the "OG" State Manager

-You've probaby seen seach params like `?page=3` or `?filter-name=tanner` in the URL.
+You've probably seen search params like `?page=3` or `?filter-name=tanner` in the URL.
 There is no question that this is truly **a form of global state** living inside of the URL.
 It's valuable to store specific pieces of state in the URL because:

 - Users should be able to:
   - Cmd/Ctrl + Click to open a link in a new tab and reliably see the state they expected